Surrendering Rights

 No apologies

 Even when new media aim for populism, it may require premium cable.
-Along with Rirkrit Tiravanija's Hugo Boss Prize contribution, another largely overlooked show at the Guggenheim stakes out a channel that one never knew one received.
+Along with Rirkrit Tiravanija in his Hugo Boss Prize contribution, another largely overlooked show at the Guggenheim stakes out a channel that one never knew one received.
 In the case of Slater Bradley, one might think one had discovered MTV3, dedicated to rebroadcasts of music videos one had thankfully forgotten.
 This week's special feature: suicide and child molestation.

 If that sounds like just another evening on Extra, Bradley might well agree.
 The curator calls the museum's new video acquisition, fleshed out by accompanying stills, "the collective unconscious of our mass-mediated culture."
 Bradley himself calls it his Doppelgänger Trilogy, although a video in one Chelsea summer group show ups it to four.
 By his doubles, he could mean familiar musicians, the proprietary videos they themselves had made, the popular culture that spawns them, himself, the evil twins of them all—or the images surrounding art and music that blithely link fantasy, death, emotional release, and dark impulses.
 One resists believing that he does not put himself before the camera, and he does not always trouble to tell you whose act he has appropriated.